 Allowing supervisors to tell you to drill parts without clamping or vising them first is not a good idea.
 If an incident happens, the supervisor will not be the IP, so resist the urge to be pushed.

-Always keep in mind that most industrial equipment is far larger, stronger, and more powerful than you, and they don’t care what happens to you if you get in their way.
+Always keep in mind that most industrial equipment is far more extensive, more robust, and more powerful than you, and they don’t care what happens to you if you get in their way.

 What You Must Do Before Operating Any Power Tool